VSchool/web-dev-curriculum-structure/curriculum/level-1/601-daily-planet-editor/README.md

 ### Using Git Command Line

-Follow these steps to push your changes to GitHub using Git command line:
+Follow these steps to push your changes to GitHub using Git command line.

+Open your Terminal and follow the steps below:

 1. **Add Your Changes**: Add the files you have worked on.
 If you want to add all changes: